puls369ar/solana-verd/theory.md

 Yes it sounds very strange, but here we can redefine the variable with the same name even with the different type.
-In any case the value defined previously will remain in a memory cell until the scope of the definition is ended and destructor is called for this shadowed variable.
-Also it can be confusing that immutable variables are very much like consts, but there are few differences. consts can't be converted into mutable by simply adding `mut` keyword in definition, also consts can't be redefined and you have to implicitly set the type of the const.
+In any case the value defined previously will remain in a memory cell until the scope of the definition is ended and destructor is called for this ***shadowed*** variable.
+Also it can be confusing that immutable variables are very much like ***constant***s, but there are few differences.
+Constants can't be converted into mutable by simply adding `mut` keyword in definition, also constants can't be redefined and you have to implicitly set the type of the constant.
-It is a common convention to write consts in an uppercase with underscores.
+It is a common convention to write constants in an uppercase with underscores.

 ```rust
 const MY_AGE: u32 = 17;
 ```

 # Types
-There two types of types in RUST, Scalar and Compound.
+There two groups of types in RUST, Scalar and Compound.
 Scalar types are the simplest ones like the integer that can be signed and unsigned have the capacity based on a different amount of bytes the type has.